-The December 2022 results represent the fourth report released by BEACON.
-The first survey in the series was conducted in June 2021, with a follow-up in December 2021, and the most recent report in June 2022.
+The June 2022 results are the third report released by BEACON and its partners and the first to include all nine Eastern Shore counties.
+The first survey in the series was conducted in June 2021 and a follow-up in December 2021.

 The survey included more than 50 questions, asking business leaders to weigh in on a range of topics, from general business concerns to conditions in their own industries.
 Respondents evaluated business conditions locally, regionally, in the state and nationwide for the coming year.
 They also shared views related to their specific industries and on issues from labor supply to regulations.

 • Optimism about business conditions in respondents’ respective counties over the next 12 months, has declined dramatically with almost 43 percent answering worse or much worse compared to 18 percent in December of 2021 and 6 percent in July of 2021.
 They predict that conditions will be worse statewide and nationally.

 • Respondents indicate that COVID-19 has caused new problems for businesses and has exacerbated existing problems, particularly related to workforce, a response that reflects national trends.